Find Certified Nursing Assistant Programs in Kansas

 The CNA state exam in Kansas is a two-part test that consists of a written or oral section with 100 multiple-choice questions to be completed within two hours, and an individual clinical skills portion.
 To successfully pass both test portions, a minimum score of 75% is required.
 This exam ensures that CNAs in Kansas are well-prepared and possess the necessary skills to provide high-quality care to their patients.

-It’s essential for students to thoroughly prepare for the state exam by reviewing their course materials and practicing their clinical skills.
-By doing so, they can increase their chances of passing the exam and obtaining their CNA certification in Kansas.
-With determination, hard work, and the right preparation, students can achieve their goal of becoming a certified nursing assistant.
+It’s essential for students to thoroughly prepare for the state exam by reviewing their course materials and practising their clinical skills.

 Background Check and Immunizations

-Additionally, CNA applicants must provide proof of immunizations against measles, mumps, rubella, and hepatitis B. These requirements ensure that CNAs are able to provide a safe and healthy environment for their patients.
-By meeting these prerequisites, individuals can confidently pursue their careers as CNAs in the state of Kansas.
+Additionally, CNA applicants must provide proof of immunization against measles, mumps, rubella, and hepatitis B. These requirements ensure that CNAs can provide a safe and healthy environment for their patients.

 Kansas Nurse Aide Registry and Reciprocity